iav0207/advent-of-code/2019/day_10/README.md

 Spec https://adventofcode.com/2019/day/10

-Desc Finding the best asteroid to detect other asteroids from.
+Desc Finding the best spot in space to vaporize asteroids from.

 Execution